dword-design/sebastianlandwehr.com/content/posts/image-snapshot-testing-with-mocha.md

 ## Conclusion

 That was my guide to image snapshot testing with Mocha.
 If you like [expect-mocha-image-snapshot](https://github.com/dword-design/expect-mocha-image-snapshot), you can support me by putting a star on GitHub.
 Also, let me know what you think about it.

+**If you like what I'm doing, follow me on [Twitter](https://twitter.com/DwordDesign).
+I'm blogging all about web development and interesting topics that come to my mind.**